vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 Outlook Calendar synchronization
 ================================

-Synchronizing a user's Outlook Calendar with Odoo is useful for keeping track of their tasks and appointments across all related applications.
+Synchronizing a user's Outlook Calendar with Leansoft is useful for keeping track of their tasks and appointments across all related applications.

 .. seealso::